ZackCipolletta/ADA-Compliance-Checker/README.md

 Directory Structure

-client/: React frontend built with Vite. src/App.jsx: Main React component with a textarea for HTML input and display areas for input and accessibility issues.
+client/: React frontend built with Vite. src/App.jsx: Main React component with a textarea for HTML input, displaying the input and accessibility issues side by side.
-Uses axios to communicate with the backend.
+Uses axios to send HTML to the backend’s /adacompliance endpoint.

-server/: Node.js backend built with Express. src/index.js: Entry point for the server, likely handling the /adacompliance endpoint.
+server/: Node.js backend built with Express. src/index.js: Entry point for the server, handling the /adacompliance endpoint to process HTML input.
-Uses axe-core for accessibility checks and jsdom for DOM parsing.
+Uses jsdom for DOM parsing and language-tags for validating language attributes, with custom functions like checkHeadings and checkLanguage for accessibility checks.

 package.json (root): Defines monorepo workspaces and scripts to run both client and server.

-Testing
-To run tests for both client and server: npm test

-This executes the test script in both workspaces.
-Note: The provided package.json files do not define specific test scripts for client or server, so you may need to add testing frameworks (e.g., Jest, Vitest) if testing is required.
+Note: The provided package.json files do not define specific test scripts for client or server.
+You may need to add testing frameworks (e.g., Jest, Vitest) to implement tests.
 Troubleshooting

 Port Conflicts:
-If http://localhost:5173 or http://localhost:3000 is in use, check for other running processes and terminate them or configure different ports in client/vite.config.js or server/src/index.js.
+If http://localhost:5173 or http://localhost:3000 is in use, check for other running processes (lsof -i :5173 or lsof -i :3000) and terminate them, or configure different ports in client/vite.config.js or server/src/index.js.

 CORS Issues:
-The server includes the cors package, which should allow cross-origin requests from the frontend.
-Ensure the backend is configured to allow requests from http://localhost:5173.
+The server includes the cors package to allow cross-origin requests from the frontend.
+Ensure the backend is configured to allow requests from http://localhost:5173 in server/src/index.js.

 Dependency Errors:
-If npm install fails, ensure you have Node.js 18+ and try deleting node_modules and package-lock.json, then run npm install again.
+If npm install fails, ensure Node.js 18+ is installed.
+Try deleting node_modules and package-lock.json, then run npm install again.

 Backend Errors:
-If the /adacompliance endpoint fails, verify that src/index.js in the server directory is correctly set up to handle POST requests with body-parser and jsdom.
+If the /adacompliance endpoint fails, verify that server/src/index.js is set up to handle POST requests with body-parser and processes HTML using jsdom and custom accessibility checks (e.g., checkHeadings, checkLanguage).

-Next Steps

-Add test scripts to client and server package.json files for automated testing.
-Configure the backend to serve the built frontend files for production deployment.
-Enhance the frontend UI with additional styling or accessibility features.
-Document the /adacompliance endpoint’s expected input and output formats.
+Frontend Errors:
+Ensure the frontend is correctly sending HTML input to http://localhost:3000/adacompliance via axios.
+Check the browser’s console for errors.

-For further assistance, contact the project author or refer to the documentation for dependencies like axe-core and language-tags.
+For further assistance, contact the project author or refer to the documentation for dependencies like jsdom and language-tags.